-If you know Scratch well and want to get up and running with something similar on iPads then Pyonkee is a good place to begin.
-The interface looks identical.
+Alternatives to Scratch on iPads include Pyonkee.
+The interface looks identical to old Scratch 1.3.
 However, you will quickly realise that an application that works well with keyboard and mouse doesn’t necessarily translate well to a touch device.

 Tickle is an excellent app.
 Very much based on Scratch and includes blocks that make use of the iPad’s accelerometer so that you can control sprites (or “actors” as they are called in Tickle) by tilting the iPad in different directions.
 Another feature of Tickle is that it will control any combination of many external devices such as Sphero, LEGO WeDO 2.0, Ollie and several Parrot drones.